New upper bounds for the spectral variation of a general matrix: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:pre}, we introduce some auxiliary results, which play an important role in our analysis.
-In Section~\ref{sec:main}, we develop some new upper bounds to characterize the variation of the spectrum of an arbitrary matrix.
-Finally, some conclusions are given in Section~\ref{sec:con}.
+In Section~\ref{sec:pre}, we introduce several auxiliary estimates, which play an important role in our analysis.
+In Section~\ref{sec:main}, we present new upper bounds for the spectral variation of a general matrix.